roblevintennis/guest-posts/articles/the-little-button-that-could.md

 yarn create vite littlebutton-vue --template vue
 ```

-This will generate skaffolding with some provided instructions to run the starter Vue app:
+This will generate scaffolding with some provided instructions to run the starter Vue app:

 ```shell
   cd littlebutton-vue